xiaoniuniu89/Sudoku-P3/README.md

   ## <p id="color">Color</p>

   The use of the [termcolor](https://pypi.org/project/termcolor/) module, lets the terminal output use color.
-Blue for the board boarders, yellow for hint inputs and red for user inputs.
+Blue for the board borders, yellow for hint inputs and red for user inputs.

 </section>